LMaiorano/StravaWeather/Documentation/Evaluation.md

 **Implementation**

-In comparison to the previous project, the  because there was a clear Design Plan from the beginning
+In comparison to the previous project, theere was a clear Design Plan from the beginning, which helped a lot in dividing the work that needed to be done.

 Even though we believe we started with a very thorough Development Plan, some changes were necessary.